OrlaBr/triflake-studios/README.md

 I followed the tutorials again was to make sure I understood them fully, especially in relation to using building up multiple Django apps within one project.
 Once I had the basic functionality working, I was able to personalize it to suit my project.

+*Enviromental Variables:*
+I created an env.py file in the first stages of the build, so my Django database password (secret_key) would not be pushed to Github with my commits.
+As the project developed, I also added Stripe keys (publishable and secret), and the PostRes database key (database) to the env file.

 ***
 #### Sections Build
 My website was developed using Gitpod and hosted using Github, generated from a template created by the Code Institute, and then deployed directly from the master branch.
 Regular changes were made and all updates were then committed to the master branch.